himalayasharma/reverse-image-search-engine/README.md

     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment │
-    └── src                <- Source code for use in this project.
-        ├── __init__.py    <- Makes src a Python module
+    └── src                <- Source code for use in this project ├── __init__.py    <- Makes src a Python module │
-        │
         ├── data           <- Scripts to download or generate data